Meshelemiah, Jacquelyn, Ph.D.

 Areas of Interest for Mentoring PhD Students

-In a split appointment with the university, Dr. Meshelemiah was the 2018 Carole A. Anderson Faculty Fellow in the Office of Academic Affairs (OAA).
-She assisted Dr. Kay Wolf on projects related to faculty retention and turnover.
+In a split appointment with the university, Dr. Meshelemiah was the 2018 Carole A. Anderson Faculty Fellow in the Office of Academic Affairs (OAA) and a 2019 Faculty Fellow in the Office of Diversity and Inclusion (ODI).
 She is also the Past Chair of the President and Provost’s Council on Women (PPCW).
 Dr. Meshelemiah is the recipient of numerous honors including Teaching, Alumni, and Community Service Awards.